koraytugay/koraytugay.github.io/content/literature/the-phoenix-project.md

 - Deciding on what to work, based on available resources, is as important as getting work done.
 Accepting any work will interrupt the work that actually must get done.
 - Improvement must be done in the bottleneck.

+## Chapter 12
+7:30 p.m. on Friday, two hours after the Phoenix deployment was scheduled to start, and things are not looking good.

+Wes speaks first:

+> We are getting incomplete releases from the developers.
+We still don’t know how to configure the test environment so that Phoenix actually comes up cleanly.

+and William follows Wes:

+> The code is changing so fast that we’re having problems keeping up.
+Phoenix is going to blow up in production.
+I’ve talked with Chris a couple of times about stopping the release, but he ran right over me.
+>
+> When we find problems in our testing, we send it back to Development to have them fix it.
+Then they’ll send back a new release.
+The problem is that it takes about a half hour to get everything set up and running.

+Convinced with the fact that this deployment will not bring any good, Bill contacts Steve to inform he wants to stop the deployment at this time.
+His request is not approved:

+> It sounds bad, but at this point, we don’t have a choice.
+We have to keep going.

+After a very long night, things go as expected, the deployment becomes a big failure..

+- All sales in stores are being processed by manual credit card imprint machines.
+- Customers using the Phoenix website are complaining about how it is either down or so slow as to be unusable.
+- The Phoenix website is leaking customer credit card numbers and losing transactions.

+__Notes__
+- There must be enough time for Quality Assurance planned, and approval from QA is a must for production deployment.
+QA must be able to stop the release if found necessary.
+- Being able to start a test environment and do a smoke test must be automated and a quick process.

 ## References
 - [Gene Kim Defines the 3 Ways of The Phoenix Project](https://www.youtube.com/watch?v=nUOXDEvplRc)